KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

     ---

-    Instead of using usernames and passwords to access Active Directory or DNS, we use authentication tokens.
+    Instead of using usernames and passwords with WinRM to access Active Directory or DNS, we use an API with authentication tokens.
+WinRM no required.
 These tokens can be used for a limited time or forever.